JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-05-online-courses-tips.md

 And that's pretty much it for now.
 I'll probably add more topics to the list during the following days, as soon as they come to my mind.
 I hope it was useful 🤞

+Thanks to [47 Degrees](https://www.47deg.com/) for giving me the chance to learn about this.

 ### Where you can find me

 I share thoughts and ideas [on Twitter](https://twitter.com/JorgeCastilloPR) quite regularly.
 You can also find me [on Instagram](https://www.instagram.com/jorgecastillopr/).
 See you there!